The Starfighters

 The Starfighters is a 1964 American Cold War film written, produced and directed by Will Zens, and starring Bob Dornan, Richard Jordahl and Richard Masters.
-In an unusual twist based on the storyline of a pilot and his congressman father, pilot and actor Dornan would seek and win election as a U.S. congressman in California.
+In 1976, pilot and actor Dornan won election as a U.S. congressman in California.

 The Starfighters did not go into wide release.
 It was the subject of episode 12 of the sixth season of Comedy Central's Mystery Science Theater 3000 and was labeled one of their "10 most unwatchable films" viewed by Paste magazine.

 Plot

 Lieutenant John "Junior" Witkowski (Bob Dornan) and his buddy, Lieutenant York (Steve Early), arrive at George Air Force Base, Tactical Air Command, in Southern California to train to fly the Lockheed F-104 Starfighter, with special emphasis on the complicated mid-air refueling maneuver.

 Witkowski's congressman father (Carl Rogers), a famed World War II bomber pilot, frequently calls him, concerned about the safety of fighter aircraft.
 The congressman wants his son to be transferred to a Convair B-58 Hustler or Boeing B-52 Stratofortress bomber squadron in the Strategic Air Command.
 Witkowski also finds romance with Mary Davidson (Shirley Olmstead), an Iowa girl.

+The film depicts pilots being instructed on firing the Sidewinder missile from the F-104 at flare decoys as stand-ins for MiG fighters.

 During training, Major Stevens (Richard Jordahl) sends Witkowski, York and Lieutenant Lyons (Robert Winston) on a cross-country mission.
 The three trainees are forced to separate as they encounter a storm.
-Lyons' aircraft goes down in the mountains, while Witkowski is feared lost.
+Trainee Lyons made a mistake by either flying into or failing to navigate the severe weather, resulting in his aircraft crashing in the mountains.
+He was forced to bail out and parachute to safety.
+Witkowski is feared lost.
 Later, they learn that Lyons parachuted safely, and Witkowski has landed safely at an alternate base.
+Witkowski handled the emergency correctly by successfully navigating the storm and safely landing his plane at an alternate airbase.
+Another trainee also did the right thing by returning early to base before the storm worsened.
 Witkowski, who has impressed senior officers but disappointed his father by not taking another assignment, is among those selected to be transferred to a unit in Europe and bids a temporary good-bye to Mary.